The first time I

 I was hooked from that

-first episode I watched.
+first episode I saw.
 Again, mesmerized.
 But this time, not

 so horrified.
 And when I finally bought TBAG about a